samuelc92/study-annotations/devops/kubernetes.md

 - Pods managed by ReplicaSets are automatically rescheduled under certain failure conditions, such as node failures and network partitions.
 - ReplicaSets use label queries to identify the set of Pods they should be managing.
 - The Selector in the ReplicaSet `spec` should be a proper subset of the labels in the Pod template.

+### Deployments

+- The Deployment object exists to manage the release of new versions.
+It represents deployed application in a way that transcends any particular version.
+Additionally, Deployments enable you to easily move from one version of your code to the next.
+- Using Deployments, it is simply an reliably rollout new software versions without downtime or errors.
+- Deployments manage ReplicaSets.
+As with all relationships in Kubernetes, this relationship is defined by labels and a label Selector.
+- Recreate Strategy updates the ReplicaSet it manages to use the new image and terminates all of the Pods associated with the Deployment.
+The ReplicaSet notices that it no longer has any replicas and recreates all Pods using the new image.
+It should only be usd for test Deployment where service downtime is acceptable.
+- RollingUpdate Strategy updates a few Pods at a time, moving incrementally until all of the Pods are running the new version of the software.
+- Setting `maxSurge: 100%` is equivalent to _blue/green_ deployment.

 ## Anti-pattern